doctrine/doctrine-laminas-hydrator/README.md

 }
 ```

-And a corresponding `Person` entity, where the above embeddable is used:
+Then we have a corresponding `Person` entity, where the above embeddable is used:

 ```php
 <?php